mirr254/rock-content-sre/README.md

 - Build the image with the Docker daemon of Minikube `(docker build -t <image name> .)` eg `docker build -t kungus/wp-sre:1.0.1`
 - Set the image in the pod spec like the build tag (eg kungus/wp-sre:1)
 - We then set the `imagePullPolicy` to `Never`, otherwise Kubernetes will try to download the image.

+### Building and pushing the image to a remote repository
+- Build and tag the image `(docker build -t <image name> .)` eg `docker build -t kungus/wp-sre:1.0.1`
+- Push the image to a repository `docker push kungus/wp-sre:1.0.1`
+- You can set the `imagePullPolicy` to `Always`, and allow Kubernetes to always try and download the latest image

 ## Creating the Infrastructure